EdisonLim17/iam-policy-generator/README.md

 # IAM Policy Generator

 IAM Policy Generator is a cloud-native web application that allows users to generate valid AWS IAM policies using plain English.
 It translates user-provided descriptions (e.g., “Allow full S3 access for logs bucket”) into valid AWS IAM policies using OpenAI's API.
-By combining AI capabilities with a robust AWS architecture, this tool demonstrates how LLMs can be integrated securely and reliably into production-grade cloud-native applications.
 Users who sign in with Google can also view and revisit past prompts via a scrollable UI, with all data securely stored in RDS.

 This project features a full-stack, multi-tier architecture with a FastAPI backend hosted in a private VPC, an RDS database for storing prompt history, and a secure, scalable frontend hosted with AWS Amplify.
 The architecture prioritizes high availability, scalability, and fault tolerance — leveraging Auto Scaling Groups for backend EC2 instances, Multi-AZ RDS deployments for failover, and redundant NAT Gateways across public subnets.